lautapercuspain/open-ai-api/README.md

 - We are using the [Next.js App directory](https://nextjs.org/docs/app) to provide a solid skeleton for our project.
 - The aforementioned [RSC](https://nextjs.org/docs/app/building-your-application/rendering/server-components) is a key part of our website.
 - [OpenAI API](https://openai.com/blog/openai-api) is a must, being the base of Codegenius since day one!
-- Every one of our routes includes a page.tsx and client.tsx file
+- Every one of our routes includes a page.tsx and client.tsx file.
+Page.tsx is a RSC by default, usually Client.tsx is a client component and it should use the use client directive at the top of the file.

 ```Example of our repo's internal structure
 OPEN-AI-API/